MicrosoftDocs/microsoft-365-docs-pr.de-DE/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### <a name="format"></a>Format

-alphanumerisches Muster mit acht Zeichen
+Alphanumerisches Muster mit acht Zeichen

 ### <a name="pattern"></a>Muster